cran-task-views/Agriculture/Agriculture.md

 - _General analysis_: The package `r pkg("agricolae", priority = "core")` contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations.
   The proprietary software [Asreml-R](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model software for field trial analysis (note this is not open source and requires an annual license).
-  CRAN also contains an add-on package `r pkg("asremlPlus")` that provides several accessory functions to asreml.
+  CRAN also contains an add-on package `r pkg("asremlPlus")` that provides several accessory functions to ASReml-R.
   `r pkg("agriutilities")` contains utility functions for analyzing single and multi-location trials, and it also has functions for interfacing with AsReml-R.
-  `[INLA](https://www.r-inla.org/)` provides tools for Bayesian inference of latent Gaussian models, and it contains functions for modelling spatial variation, such as field experiments or farm locations.
+  [INLA](https://www.r-inla.org/) provides tools for Bayesian inference of latent Gaussian models, and it contains functions for modelling spatial variation, such as field experiments or farm locations.
   The `r pkg("gosset")` package provides the toolkit for a workflow to analyse experimental agriculture data, from data synthesis to model selection and visualisation.
   `r pkg("AgroR")` has general functions and a [Shiny app](https://agrorproject.shinyapps.io/agror_shiny/) for analysis of common designs in agriculture: CRD, RCBD and Latin square.